DDomino/TPAssesment/README.md

 python -m pip install pandas
 ```
 # Files and Functions
-The code has two files:
+The code consist of three files:
-database/dbcontroller.py and Main.py
+database/dbcontroller.py, Main.py and utility.py

 ## dbcontroller.py
 This file contains the connector to the database aswell as the requested CRUD operation